Adsterra

 Krishna

-Buddha (in certain texts)
+Buddha (in certain traditions)

 Kalki (future avatar)